WordPress/wpcs-docs/wordpress-coding-standards/php.md

 ### Ternary Operator

-<a title="Ternary" href="http://en.wikipedia.org/wiki/Ternary_operation" target="_blank">Ternary</a> operators are fine, but always have them test if the statement is true, not false.
+[Ternary operators](https://www.php.net/manual/en/language.operators.comparison.php#language.operators.comparison.ternary) are fine, but always have them test if the statement is true, not false.
 Otherwise, it just gets confusing.
 (An exception would be using `! empty()`, as testing for false here is generally more intuitive.)

 The short ternary operator must not be used.